Juan Velasco Alvarado

-Juan Francisco Velasco Alvarado (June 16, 1910 – December 24, 1977) was a Peruvian general who served as the President of Peru after a successful coup d'état against Fernando Belaúnde's presidency in 1968.
-Under his presidency, nationalism, as well as left-leaning policies that addressed Indigenous Peruvians, such as nationalization or agrarian reform were adopted.
-These policies were reversed after another coup d'état in 1975 led by his Prime Minister, Francisco Morales-Bermúdez.
+Juan Francisco Velasco Alvarado (June 16, 1910 – December 24, 1977) was a Peruvian general and politician who was the dictator of Peru from 1968 to 1975 after a successful coup d'état against Fernando Belaúnde's presidency.
+Under his dictatorship, nationalism, as well as left-leaning policies that addressed indigenous Peruvians, such as nationalization or agrarian reform were adopted.
+These policies were reversed after another coup d'état in 1975 led by his Prime Minister, Francisco Morales Bermúdez.

 Velasco had a confrontational foreign policy towards the United States, as he pushed for renegotiation of treaties and criticized what he perceived as a pernicious dependence of Latin American states on the United States.
 While he strengthened Peruvian relations with the Soviet Union, Velasco was firmly anti-communist.
 His foreign policy has been described as "third way."

 Early life

 Juan Velasco was born in Castilla, a city near Piura on Peru's north coast.
 He was the son of Manuel José Velasco, a medical assistant, and Clara Luz Alvarado, who had 11 children.
 Velasco described his youth as one of "dignified poverty, working as a shoeshine boy in Piura."

 In 1929, he stowed away on a ship to Lima, Peru, falsified his age, and tried to enlist as an officer in the Peruvian Army.
 However, he arrived late to the exam, so he joined as a private on April 5, 1929.
 A year later, he took a competitive exam for entrance into the Escuela Militar de Chorrillos, and got the highest score of all applicants.
 In 1934, he graduated with high honors and at the head of his class.

-He married Consuelo Gonzáles Arriola in 1940, with whom he had several children.
+He married Consuelo Gonzales Posada in 1940, with whom he had several children.